The South Jersey Culture & History Center publishes works of note pertaining to the

 The mission of the South Jersey Culture & History Center at Stockton University is to help foster awareness within local communities of the rich cultural and historical heritage of southern New Jersey, to promote the study of this heritage, especially among area students, and to produce publishable materials that provide a lasting and deepened understanding of this heritage.

 We republish noteworthy, hard-to-find titles and publish new works by contemporary authors and scholars.
 SoJourn, our twice-yearly journal, presents the studies of local historians.
 University students enrolled in the SJCHC editing internship assist in editing the books and articles, designing the layouts, and setting the type; the directors of the South Jersey Culture & History Center oversee the publication of all titles.
 Together we proudly maintain Stockton’s local history press.

-See our Summer 2022 Catalog of SJCHC publications.
+See our Fall 2022 Catalog of SJCHC publications.
 There are two dozen titles, with several forthcoming, and ten issues of SoJourn.

 Claude Epstein's No Wild Rivers in South Jersey: An Environmental Biography is available from Second Time Books in Mount Laurel, New Jersey, and by writing Tom Kinsella below.
 Price for this excellent study is $24.95.